seanleong339/tp/docs/UserGuide.md

 ### Adding an Applicant to the ApplicantList: `addapplicant`

-Adds an applicant to the applicant list of the address book.
+Adds an applicant to the applicant list of ReCLIne.

 Format: `addapplicant *n/[NAME] *p/[PHONE] *nric/[NRIC] *a/[ADDRESS] *e/[EMAIL]
             *d/[DATEAPPLIED]`